Coflnet/Blog/src/pages/skyblock-filter-system.md

 ### Technical stuff
 It is derived from the `uuId` (universal unique identifier) and represents the last 12 characters of it.
 A normal `uuId` has 32 chars but since we store so many items we decided to save on storage cost.
-Twelfe characters are enough to clearly identify an item.
+Twelve characters are enough to clearly identify an item.

 ## The Hypixel Network back up again
 Hypixel is in the process of opening back up again.
-All our [premium plan](https://sky.coflnet.com/premium) users got an extra 5 days added to their initial plan.
+All our [premium plan](https://sky.coflnet.com/premium) users got an extra 7 days added to their initial plan.